technofocus-pte/fbrcrtiadvncddepth/Cloud-slice/Labguides/Usecase 03/Lab03.md

 # Lab 3: Real-Time Product Clickstream Monitoring and Insights using Microsoft Fabric

+**Introduction**
+In the previous use case, Fabrikam established real-time visibility across manufacturing, logistics, weather, and shipment operations to proactively manage disruptions.
+As operational stability improves, the next critical challenge is understanding customer behavior as it happens.
+In this lab, Fabrikam extends its real-time intelligence platform to capture and analyze live product clickstream data from its e-commerce channels.
+By monitoring customer interactions—such as product clicks, add-to-cart actions, and purchases—teams can detect demand surges instantly, identify high-performing products, and uncover growth opportunities.
+This lab focuses on transforming raw clickstream events into actionable insights using Microsoft Fabric Real-Time Intelligence.
+**Objectives**
+•	By completing this lab, you will be able to:
+•	Ingest real-time clickstream events using Eventstream and custom endpoints.
+•	Stream clickstream data into Eventhouse for low-latency analytics.
+•	Analyze customer behavior and product demand using Kusto Query Language (KQL).
+•	Identify top-demand products and evaluate pricing and cost impact in real time.
+•	Build growth opportunity insights based on referral platforms, devices, and traffic trends.
+•	Operationalize insights using Dataflow Gen2, Pipelines, and scheduled updates.
+•	Visualize real-time demand and traffic patterns using Power BI.
+•	Enable AI-driven exploration of real-time data using a Fabric Data Agent.

 ## Task 1: Set Up an Eventstream and Create Custom Endpoints

 1. Now, click on **RealTimeWorkspaceXXX** on the left-sided navigation